NREL/ROSCO/docs/source/api_change.rst

 The line number corresponds to the resulting line number after all changes are implemented.
 Thus, be sure to implement each in order so that subsequent line numbers are correct.

-2.9.0 to develop
+2.9.0 to 2.10.0
 --------------------------
 **New power reference control mode**

 * De-rate or power boost the turbine using the reference speed, rated torque, or minimum pitch.
 More details can be found in the Examples page.

+**New startup mode**

+* Startup the turbine by allowing the rotor to rotate freely (free-wheel) and the load roter in stages to start the turbine.

 ====== =================    ======================================================================================================================================================================================================
-Changed in ROSCO develop
+Changed in ROSCO 2.10.0
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Line    Input Name           Example Value
 ====== =================    ======================================================================================================================================================================================================